stevana/hot-swapping-state-machines2/README.md

 3. For forward compatibility we'd need a way for an old server to ignore the new stuff that was added to an input.
-One way to achieve this could be to define a function on types, which annotates the input with extra constructors or parameters to exisiting constructors, etc, then the server could ignore these extra annotations.
+One way to achieve this could be to define a function on types, which annotates the input with extra constructors or parameters to existing constructors, etc, then the server could ignore these extra annotations.
 We'd also need default values for anything that is added to the outputs, so that the servers old output can be upgraded to the new output that the new client expects.

-   Alternatively clients can be made to support multiple versions and establish which version to use in the initial handshake with the server, this is arguebly not as satisfying of a solution though;
+   Alternatively clients can be made to support multiple versions and establish which version to use in the initial handshake with the server, this is arguably not as satisfying of a solution though;
 4. We've seen upgrades of state machines running on top of pipelines, but what if we wanted to change the pipelines themselves?
-This seems tricker.
+This seems trickier.
 Perhaps can start by thinking about what kind of changes one would like to allow, e.g. prepending or appending something to a pipeline seems easier than changing some part in the middle?